 - A few drops of black food coloring

-- Write the addition problems to be practiced onto small pieces of paper with a marker.
+Begin by cutting two different colors of pipe cleaners into small pieces to use for the spiders’ legs.
+Write the addition problems to be practiced onto small pieces of paper or index cards with a marker.

 This game is ideal for a small group of children to play together.